lucas-mior/dwmblocks2/README.md

   (including those send by dwm through clicks).

 ## Clicks
-You need to apply the patch `dwm-statuscmd.diff` on dwm for mouse clicks to work.
+- You need to apply the patch `dwm-statuscmd.diff` on dwm for mouse clicks to work.
-Then dwmblocks2 will pass the button as the first argument. dwmblocks2 will update the block after running the commands with the click, which means that any output from the program with the button number passed will be the new status bar until another signal arrives or the block interval passes.
+- dwmblocks2 will pass the button as the first argument to your script.
+- dwmblocks2 will update the block
+  with the output of the command with the click.

 ```sh
 case $1 in
     0) echo "no click (other signal/interval)" ;;